A5H73Y/Parkour/docs/tutorials/configuring-course.md

 _Command: `/pa challengeonly [course]`_

-## Destroy Course Progress
+## Resumable Course progress

 By default, a Player's progress will be deleted when they leave a Course.
-To retain the progress set `OnLeave.DestroyCourseProgress` to `true` in the `config.yml`; each Course will then be "resumable" meaning they can leave at any point and rejoin back to their last achieved checkpoint.
-However, you can set a Course to be non-resumable to prevent their progress from being saved.
+To retain the Player's progress set `OnLeave.DestroyCourseProgress` to `true` in the `config.yml`; each Course will then be "resumable" meaning they can leave at any point and rejoin back to their last achieved checkpoint (with their accumulated time and amount of deaths restored).
+However, you can toggle the resumable status of the Course to set a Course to be non-resumable to prevent their progress from being saved.

 _Command: `/pa resumable [course]`_